 Screening of soil vapor is proposed for nine buildings (five large and four small) located at the Site based on their occupancy for 8 hours or more during the work week and proximity to potentially contaminated areas.
-Twenty-eight soil vapor samples, 28 indoor air samples, and 9 outdoor ambient air samples are proposed to be collected.
+The proposed investigation will include 28 soil vapor samples, 28 indoor air samples, and 9 outdoor ambient air samples.
 The indoor air samples will be used to assess the potential for soil vapor intrusion into the buildings.
 The outdoor samples will be used to determine background air quality.